-As part of the 2011 site investigation three (3) additional inclinometers were also installed in around the embankment for a total of 7 functioning slope inclinometers as shown in Table 1.3.
+As part of the 2011 site investigation three (3) additional inclinometers were installed in the embankment for a total of 7 functioning slope inclinometers as shown in Table 1.3.
 Newly installed slope inclinometers were not initialized until January 24th, 2012.
-The last 2011 record reading of site slope inclinometers was conducted on September 6, as such the inclinometer data collected in early 2012 has been included as part of this report, and is presented in Appendix C.
+The last 2011 record reading of site slope inclinometers was conducted on September 6.
+The inclinometer data collected in early 2012 has been included as part of this report, and is presented in Appendix C.